How to Complete ACA Reporting

 Employers must complete Form 1095-C for each full-time employee and distribute to full-time employees by Jan.
 31 of each year and “transmit” all the individual 1095-Cs (information return) to the IRS along with Form 1094-C (transmittal form).

-There is a system of codes (explained below) employers must use in various lines of the forms to indicate the employee’s employment and health coverage with the employer during the 2015 calendar year.
+There is a system of codes (explained below) employers must use in various forms to indicate the employee’s employment and health coverage with the employer during the 2015 calendar year.

 How do I complete the forms?